Stock events for Northern Oil & Gas, Inc. (NOG)

 Overview of Northern Oil & Gas, Inc.’s business

-Northern Oil & Gas, Inc. (NOG) is an independent energy company focused on acquiring, exploring, developing, and producing crude oil and natural gas in the United States.
-It operates in the Energy sector, specifically in the Oil & Gas industry, under Crude Petroleum and Natural Gas (SIC 1311).
-NOG's business model is a non-operated energy investment platform, acquiring minority interests in hydrocarbon properties and investing capital without managing daily operations.
+Northern Oil & Gas, Inc. (NOG) is an independent energy company focused on the acquisition, exploration, development, and production of crude oil and natural gas properties in the United States.
+The company operates within the Energy sector and the Oil & Gas E&P industry, investing in non-operated minority working and mineral interests to leverage operational partners and minimize direct operational complexities.
 Its major products are crude oil and natural gas.

 NOG’s Geographic footprint

-Northern Oil & Gas, Inc. has a diversified geographic footprint across several key U.S. basins, including the Williston Basin (North Dakota and Montana), the Permian Basin (New Mexico and Texas), the Uinta Basin, and the Appalachian Basin (Pennsylvania and Ohio).
-As of December 31, 2025, NOG's portfolio comprised approximately 300,000 net acres with over 10,000 wells, operated by around 100 public and private operators.
+Northern Oil & Gas, Inc. has a diversified portfolio of approximately 300,000 acres across several key basins in the United States, including the Williston Basin (North Dakota and Montana), the Permian Basin (New Mexico and Texas), the Uinta Basin, and the Appalachian Basin (Pennsylvania and Ohio).

 NOG Corporate Image Assessment